9ae/ace/world/README.md

 ### Verona : Renova

-home of the Alighieri family
+home of the Alighieri family.
+Their manor is a a mix between a fortress castle and tuscan villa.

 ### Venice : Desdemon